ryanvilbrandt/commission_tracker/src/host_quick_guide.md

 Commission requests must not:

-* Request more than 2 characters (assuming they paid for the extra character)
+* Request more than 1 character
 * Request something more complex than a sketch, or with a background
 * Request a character design
 * Be racist, hateful, or intended to insult or harm others